jjeesshhaann/nyu_nozzle/README.md

 This is the design for a nozzle to be used in NYU's first hybrid rocket.
-It aims to produce a thrust of 3500 N and a burn time of 3.5 s
+It aims to produce a thrust of 3500 N with a burn time of 3.5 s
 <br>
 <br>
 <br>